PdxCodeGuild/Programming102/practice/unit_4/exercise_2.md

 ### <div id="extra-challenge">Extra Challenge</div>

 Add some more fun features.
-Pull from your favorite games or stories and get creative!.
+Pull from your favorite games or stories and get creative!
 Some ideas might include:

 - Special, stronger attacks.
 These could even require a few rounds to build up power before they're able to be used.
 - randomized stats